You never know when you will need to relocate suddenly. When life is predictable, a mortgage or a long lease can make sense.

 Vacation Rentals by Owner (VRBO) is a lot like Airbnb.

-Private apartments and homes are listed by owners who are looking for a little extra income.
+Many owners who are looking for a little extra income tend to list their homes online.
 The site lists more standalone homes than individual apartments, so don’t expect to find many shared Boston apartments or someone looking to recruit a new housemate here.

 VRBO is a lot like Airbnb in terms of facilitating short-term rentals.